quadrismegistus/prosodic/README.md

 ##### Setting up espeak

 [Espeak](http://espeak.sourceforge.net/) is an open-source TTS engine for Windows and Unix systems (including Mac OS X).
 You can [download it for your operating system here](http://espeak.sourceforge.net/download.html).
 But if you're running Mac OS X, an even simpler way to install espeak is via the [HomeBrew package manager](http://brew.sh/).
 To do so, install homebrew if you haven't, and then run in a terminal: `brew install espeak`.
-After you've installed espeak, set the "en_TTS_ENGINE" flag in the *config.txt* file to "espeak."
+After you've installed espeak, set the "en_TTS_ENGINE" flag in the *config.py* file to "espeak."
 That's it!

 <small>*Note:* Espeak produces *un*-syllabified IPA transcriptions of any given (real or unreal) word.
 To syllabify these, the [syllabifier](https://p2tk.svn.sourceforge.net/svnroot/p2tk/python/syllabify/syllabifier.py) from the [Penn Phonetics Toolkit (P2TK)](https://www.ling.upenn.edu/phonetics/old_website_2015/p2tk/) is used.
 An extra plus from this pipeline is consistency: this same syllabifier is responsible for the syllable boundaries in the CMU pronunciation dictionary, which PROSODIC draws from (if possible) before resorting to a TTS engine.</small>